IkigaiLabsETH/kaipulse/SATS.md

 ## Backend Research: Voltage, BTCPay Server, and Strike

-### Voltage as a Hosted Lightning Node for Satsnap
+### Voltage as a Hosted Lightning Node for KaiPulse

 **Voltage Overview:** Voltage Cloud is a Lightning-as-a-Service provider (launched 2020) that offers turnkey Bitcoin/Lightning infrastructure.
 In addition to Lightning nodes, it provides a Payments API for Bitcoin and stablecoins with instant settlement and extremely low fees.
 Voltage is SOC 2 Type II–compliant, emphasizing enterprise-grade security, and its open-source dashboard and encrypted backups ensure transparency.
 Developers can spin up Lightning nodes in minutes via the dashboard or REST API, avoiding the typical complexity of running a node from scratch.